-The below case study summarises how our client, one of the world’s largest banks, has transformed its supplier risk management through the use of Greenstone's supply chain management software solution SupplierPortal.
+The below case study summarises how our client, one of the world’s largest banks, has transformed its supplier risk management through the use of Greenstone's supply chain sustainability software solution SupplierPortal.

 Greenstone’s client is one of the world’s largest banks and financial services organisations, operating in over 80 countries.
 It provides personal, private and commercial banking services as well as corporate and investment banking.

 The biggest challenge facing the bank was understanding and addressing the ethical risks that result from having a large global supply chain.
 The bank carried out due diligence on suppliers at the point of a contract and had a mandatory supplier code of conduct in place.
 However, compliance was not monitored throughout the period of the contract and there was no targeted approach whereby specific risks are addressed with appropriate suppliers.